 Oh and I was drunk if that counts as an emotion.
 I do get emotional when I’m drunk, maybe that’s why.
 Because that’s classic me.

 Lastly, I was just so glad that my friends and I were there, celebrating her wedding in Malta together.
 I met her husband the same time she did so I can proudly announce and he’s a really amazing guy.
 This is the beginning of their journey as husband and wife and I really couldn’t be happier for them.
 Getting emotional as I’m typing this…

 The ones who are willing to fly (or try to fly) to another country for your wedding are the ones worth keeping.

 Well, not all.
 But we definitely are worth keeping.

 I don’t have many words to describe the night except we that we had so much fun.
 It wasn’t just being able to see friends I haven’t seen in (literally) years but also celebrating one of the most important events of the bride’s life.

-“Now tell me where can I get the cheapest liquid detergent.” – your maid of honor
+“Now tell me where can I get the best dishwasher.” – your maid of honor

 Tags: europe, friends, malta, wedding